liamholland/Keyboard-Warrior-Code/README.md

 ###### Many of these systems are built to allow easy development in the Unity Editor

-Not to difficult to understand but I was clearly not a fan of comments when I was 17
+Not too difficult to understand but I was clearly not a fan of comments when I was 17